Merethin/Moonlark/README.md

 Optionally, you can also provide a container name, if you use Containerise and want to send telegrams from a nation that isn't your main.
 Telegram links will automatically open in said container.

 To end the recruitment session, run `/stop`.

+To view recruitment stats for your server, run `/stats`.
+By default the command will show all-time statistics, but by passing a number `X` to the `since` parameter, it will show stats for the last `X` days.

 People recruiting in the same server are assumed to be recruiting for the same region, and therefore nations are distributed between them.